 Haters gonna hate, hate, hate, hate

 Yet, I just ended up having so much fun because, again, this game focuses on a loyal replication of the series’ core gameplay.
-The action and movement are achieved via an intuitive control scheme that will have you feeling like a total juggernaut, and an engaging level of design in the environments more than make up for the lack of visual fidelity.
+The action and movement are achieved via an intuitive control scheme that will have you feeling like a total juggernaut, and engaging environmental design more than make up for the lack of visual fidelity.
 The more skilled I became at running and gunning, the more rewarding the overall experience became even just for how much I looked like such a badass.

 Crackdown 3 therefore makes for the perfect game to play over week nights when you just want to blow stuff up without having to sift through intricate narrative webs or plot twists.
 If you already have a Game Pass subscription, or you have a sweet tooth for the more anarchic flavour of sandbox games, play this as soon as possible.
 For avid fans of the first two entries and newcomers alike, perhaps waiting a bit until the price comes down would be best, but there is a good chance that you might end up liking it.